influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withExpireAfterMs(expireAfterMs)
 ```

-The expiration of the records kept in the local cache to avoid querying the Open Policy Agent for every request.
+"The expiration of the records kept in the local cache to avoid querying the Open Policy Agent for every request.
 Defines how often the cached authorization decisions are reloaded from the Open Policy Agent server.
 In milliseconds.
-Defaults to `3600000`.
+Defaults to `3600000`."

 ### fn spec.kafka.authorization.withGrantsRefreshPeriodSeconds